onosproject/ran-simulator/docs/quick_start.md

 helm install ran-simulator ran-simulator -n sd-ran
 ```

-if you deploy ran-simulator successfully, you should be able to see it
+if you deploy RAN simulator successfully, you should be able to see it
 in the list of deployments:

 ```bash